hansonkd/rhubarb/README.md

 ## Without GQL

-You can also make queries outside of GQL like a normal ORM.
-However the optimizations won't benefit you once you convert it into a list or concrete instance.
+You can also make queries outside of GQL like a normal ORM for use in general Python apps and tasks.

 ```python
 from rhubarb import query, Desc